Read My Lips (Sophie Ellis-Bextor album)

-Read My Lips is the debut studio album by English singer Sophie Ellis-Bextor.
-It was released on 27 August 2001 by Polydor Records.
-After the disbandment of the Britpop group Theaudience, in which Ellis-Bextor served as vocalist, she was signed to Polydor.
+Read My Lips is the debut studio album by English singer Sophie Ellis-Bextor, released on 3 September 2001 by Polydor Records.
+After the disbandment of the Britpop group Theaudience, for which Ellis-Bextor served as lead vocalist, she was signed to Polydor.
 Prior to the LP's completion, the singer collaborated with several musicians, including band Blur's bassist Alex James, Moby and New Radicals frontman Gregg Alexander.
 The record was described as a collection of 1980s electronica and 1970s disco music.

 Critical response to Read My Lips was polarised, with music critics denouncing its content that was, according to one magazine, Q, of lesser quality than "Groovejet (If This Ain't Love)"—the singer's collaboration with Italian DJ Spiller and according to others, inherently malign simply on account of being chart pop.
 The album reached number two on the UK Albums Chart, and has since been certified double platinum by the British Phonographic Industry (BPI).
 It spawned four singles: "Take Me Home", "Murder on the Dancefloor", double A-side single "Get Over You"/"Move This Mountain" and "Music Gets the Best of Me".

 Background

 Following the disbandment of Britpop group Theaudience, Ellis-Bextor provided vocals for the song "Groovejet (If This Ain't Love)" by Italian DJ Spiller.
 The song was a commercial success, and Ellis-Bextor signed to Polydor.
 She was contacted by director Baz Luhrmann, who offered her a role in the 2001 film Moulin Rouge!, but the singer refused in order to focus on her career as a recording artist.
 The success of "Groovejet" also prompted American musician Moby to notice Ellis-Bextor, and revealed interest in working with her due to her "amazing" voice, as he described it.
 He instructed his record company to "track" Ellis-Bextor "down" so they could start working as soon as Moby finished his tour.
 The two ultimately wrote five songs in New York City, which did not make the final cut of Read My Lips.
 Furthermore, she also recorded with Blur bassist Alex James, as well as former frontman of the New Radicals, Gregg Alexander, while Damian LeGassick was recruited for his programming and keyboard work.

-The album's title was chosen due to the strong lipstick Ellis-Bextor used for the album artwork, the "Take Me Home" music video and “Read My Lips” is sung in the opening verse of the album track “The Universe Is You”.
-The album photography was shot by Mert Alas.
+The album's title was chosen due to the strong lipstick Ellis-Bextor used for the album artwork, the "Take Me Home" music video and "Read My Lips" is sung in the opening verse of the album track "The Universe Is You".
+The album photography was shot by Mert Alaş and Marcus Piggot.